Most SaaS teams are not failing at email personalization because they lack data. They are failing at execution.

 Trigger-based emails are one of the most personalized and contextually relevant types of emails you can send.
 They provide high-value and timely information that can get the user unstuck, speed up product adoption, and reduce churn from frustration.

-Pay attention to these opportunities for trigger-based emails that are easy to miss:
+Pay attention to these opportunities for trigger-based SaaS emails that are easy to miss:

 Example scenario: A long-time active user receives a personalized email highlighting a feature they already use, with the copy: “Since you use reporting, here are some ways teams use reporting.”

 Nothing is technically wrong with the above scenario.
 The data is accurate.
 The timing makes sense.
-The email does not introduce a new or meaningful decision for the user because they already use the feature.
+However, the email does not introduce a new or meaningful decision for the user because they already use the feature.
 They are not deciding whether to adopt it.

 The primary purpose of personalizing emails should be to help the recipient with decision-making, not just make them feel seen.